jasonsjones/jasonsjones.github.io/_drafts/draft-post.md

 1. Make local changes on a development workstation
 2. Commit changes and push commit to the github repository with `git push origin master`, which was the only remote repository configured for the project.
-3. Get remote access to the digitalocean droplet via an ssh connection and log in to the digitalocean droplet.
+3. Then gain remote access to the digitalocean droplet via an ssh connection and log in to the digitalocean droplet.
 4. Navigate the project directory, which was previously set up with a `git clone git@github.com:username/repo`, and do a `git pull` to pull down the latest changes